 You are experiencing an anxiety attack.

-Anxiety Attacks?
+Anxiety Attack?
 You are not alone …

 If you have experienced anxiety attacks, don’t panic! … you are not alone.
 In the United States today, an anxiety disorder will affect a staggering 40 million adults according to the National Institute of Mental Health; that is around 18 % of the total adult population.

-A Few Statistics …
+A Few Statistics on Anxiety Attack …

 Women are almost twice as likely to suffer with a panic disorder as men.